Michelle Khine: Selected honors and awards

-In November 2000 Michelle Khine and fellow collegiate Melodie Metzger set a world speed record using the UC Berkeley Human Powered Vehicle (Bearacuda), they reached a top speed of 35.6 mph to take the tandem record in the Women's 200 meter flying start speed trial.
+In November 2000, Khine and fellow collegiate Melodie Metzger set a world speed record using the UC Berkeley Human Powered Vehicle (Bearacuda), they reached a top speed of 35.6 mph to take the tandem record in the Women's 200 meter flying start speed trial.

-In September 2009, Michelle was honored with the 2009 MIT Technology Review TR35 Award: Selected as Top 35 Innovator under 35 in the world.
+In September 2009, Khine was honored with the 2009 MIT Technology Review TR35 Award: Selected as Top 35 Innovator under 35 in the world.